 There are not many options like in Yangon or Mandalay.
 With nearby places and attractions you can take a walk but I would recommend a taxi because there’re not much things to see on the streets.

-By far (and so far) the most visited attraction in Nay Pyi Taw the 100 meter tall golden pagoda of Uppatasanti looks somewhat similar to Yangon’s Shwedagon.
+By far (and so far) the most visited attraction in Nay Pyi Taw the 100-meter tall golden pagoda of Uppatasanti looks somewhat similar to Yangon’s Shwedagon.
 The pagoda can be seen from almost anywhere in the city thanks to its impressive height and especially at night when it illuminates.
-Inside the pagoda is depiction of the life of Buddha and important events of Myanmar’s Buddhist history.
+Inside the pagoda is a depiction of the life of Buddha and important events of Myanmar’s Buddhist history.

-The government-owned zoo consists of 80 different species of animal, bird and reptile spreading across 612 acres.
+The government-owned zoo consists of 80 different species of animal, bird, and reptile spreading across 612 acres.
 You can also witness the black-footed and Humboldt penguins in an air-conditioned pool house, along with an impressive planetarium.

 One of the most impressive parks in Myanmar, the Water Fountain Garden features a viewing platform, water show performances which are played at night.